-In 2010 and later, the expectation of retired life mortality was changed to the RP-2000 Mortality Tables rather than the 1994 Group Annuity Mortality Table, which was used prior to 2010.
-In 2010, rates of withdrawal, retirement, disability and mortality were adjusted to more closely reflect actual experience.
-In 2010, assumed rates of salary increase were adjusted to more closely reflect actual and anticipated experience.
+In 2019 and later, the expectation of retired life mortality was changed to the Pub-2010 Teacher Headcount Weighted Below Median Healthy Retiree mortality table from the RP-2000 Mortality Tables.
+In 2019, rates of withdrawal, retirement, disability and mortality were adjusted to more closely reflect actual experience.